 Completed Initial Public Offering

-Successfully completed Phase 2a trial in atopic dermatitis
+Successfully completed Phase 2a trial in mild-to-moderate atopic dermatitis

-GSK initiated 2 Phase 2 trials in complicated urinary tract infections and complicated intra-abdominal infections
+GSK initiated two Phase 2 trials in complicated urinary tract infections and complicated intra-abdominal infections

 DNDi initiated a Phase 1 study of AN5568 for HAT in France.

-Announced positive results from two Phase 3 studies of tavaborole for the treatment of onychomycosis
+Announced positive results from two Phase 3 studies of KERYDIN for the treatment of mild-to-moderate onychomycosis

 New Drug Application (NDA) accepted by the U.S. Food and Drug Administration (FDA) for review

-Completed third Phase 2 study of AN2728 in atopic dermatitis
+Completed third Phase 2 study of crisaborole in mild-to-moderate atopic dermatitis

 Signed $17.7 million research agreement with the Bill & Melinda Gates Foundation and received $5 million investment in common stock